In a horse cart to the more remote temples of Bagan

 This morning I decided to visit the most important temples of Bagan in a horse cart.
 Well, at least, that was my intention.
 My guide, however, judges otherwise.
 It is better to visit the highlights of the old part of town by bike, he says.
 So he suggests to bring me to the more distant temples and pagodas of Bagan.
 Indeed, they are also worth the effort, and all in all, some of these are on my wishlist for sure.

 People are desperate to sell

 At every better-known temple, the sellers and saleswomen come rushing towards you.
 That is the slightly annoying thing about this trip today.
 Rarely they leave you alone; there is always someone who wants to sell you either sand paintings, or postcards, or knick-knacks.
-On the other hand, occasionally I come across a temple keeper who gives me a thorough explanation of the history of the temple or pagoda in question, without attempting to sell afterward.
+On the other hand, occasionally, I come across a temple keeper who gives me a thorough explanation of the temple’s history or pagoda in question without attempting to sell afterward.
 Fortunately, disinterested is still possible, but it remains an exception to the rule.